 Madimba

 Designed with love and luxury in mind, Madimba is well deserving of its title as the ‘Honeymoon House’.
 This grand house lies at the far west end of the Kaya Mawa beach.
-Opening out in front of the large, split level bedroom is your own infinity pool.
+Opening out in front of the large, split level bedroom is your private infinity pool.
 With magical views across Lake Malawi to Mozambique.
 Indulge in romantic, starlit dinners and relax on sun loungers from the comfort of your private deck.
 To one side is a huge en suite bathroom with double vanities.
 Shower and double ended sunken bath that looks over the deck to the lake.
-On the other side, the sitting room with bar beckons you to relax in the cool, stone walled interior.
+On the other side, the sitting room with a bar beckons you to relax in the cool, stone walled interior.
 What more could you want?

 Mainja